Cosmological simulations of the same spiral galaxy: the impact of baryonic physics: Acknowledgements

 \section{Acknowledgements}

 We thank Valentin Perret, Joakim Roshdahl, Benoit Famaey, Lorenzo Posti, Mihael Petac, Gary Mamon, Jean-Charles Lambert and Andr\'e Tilquin for fruitful discussions and support.
 This work was founded by OCEVU Labex (ANR-11-LABX-0060) and the A*MIDEX project (ANR-11-IDEX-0001-02) funded by the ``Investissements d'Avenir" French government program managed by the ANR.
-Centre de Calcul Intensif d’Aix-Marseille is acknowledged for granting access to its high performance computing resources of the program ``Investissements d'Avenir" supervised by the Agence Nationale pour la Recherche.
+Centre de Calcul Intensif d’Aix-Marseille is acknowledged for granting access to its high performance computing resources.
 This work benefited from the scientific environment of the French ANR project GaDaMa (ANR-18-CE31-0006).